 Multiscale Materials Modelling

-- Since 2008 Lecturer in the Material Science Department of the Technical University of Madrid and Researcher at the IMDEA Materials Institute.
+- 2008-2019 Associate Professor in the Material Science Department of the Technical University of Madrid and Researcher at the IMDEA Materials Institute.

 - 2004 PhD, Material Science Department of the Technical University of Madrid, Spain.